-Presently, anxiety disorder is the most widespread mental illness.
-In fact, the ADAA estimates that 18 percent of our population suffers from anxiety.
+Presently, anxiety disorder is one of the most widespread mental illnesses.
+In fact, the ADAA estimates that 18 percent of our population suffers from anxiety and needs anxiety treatment.
 Therefore, nearly 40 million Americans worry excessively about life stresses.
 Fortunately, several kinds of anxiety medications can be prescribed to improve well-being.
-For example, two such drug options are Etizolam vs Xanax.
+For example, two such drug options are Etizolam and Xanax.

 Etizolam is a potent tablet, sometimes sold as Etilaam or Etizest.
 On the other hand, Xanax is the brand name for a powerful oral pill or solution called Alprazolam.
 Altogether, both drugs alter how the brain transmits electrical signals.
 Specifically, they enhance how the brain’s GABA receptor works.
 In effect, Etizolam and Xanax calm the rapid release of adrenaline from fear.

 First, let’s begin the Etizolam vs. Xanax debate with what they have in common.
 Of course, they’re both intended to sedate people during acute anxiety attacks.
 Further, Xanax and Etizolam can be used to stop sleeping troubles.
 After all, they depress or slow down the central nervous system effectively.
 Hence, the medicines make you feel relaxed and sleepy.
 However, they also share some bad side effects, such as: